SOLAR POWERED BOTTLE BOAT - air drive propeller

-Using another propeller from the Model Aerodrome in Seaside Road, Eastbourne, James took the remaining good solar panels from his action man conversion (some panels had not survived submersion and rough treatment) and put these on the roof.
+Using another propeller from the Model Aerodrome in Seaside Road, Eastbourne, our tester took the remaining good solar panels from his action man conversion (some panels had not survived submersion and rough treatment) and put these on the roof.
 A solar motor was slung under the parasol roof, giving enough clearance for the propeller and bingo, another floating test bed.

 By thunder it works - but it's a bit slow - click picture for fast boat